FudaWiki/fudawiki-files/newgames/kwa-do.md

 ## End of Game
-Regardless of which method of scoring is used, the goal remains the same: to obtain a total score of **200 points**.
+When scoring method A is used, the goal is to obtain a total score of **200 points**.
+With scoring method B, players decide among themselves how many points are required to win.

 As soon as a player/team reaches that goal, the game ends, and that player/team is declared the **winner** of the game.